williamrjribeiro/resume/src/entries/work/2021-halasystems.md

 <b>Modern Development Stack:</b> Migrated many repositories to modern JavaScrtipt developing tools like pnpm, Vite, and Vitest.
 Replaced a couple of GraphQL-based applications with NextJS, leveraging its server-side rendering and easy API integration between client and server.

-<b>Serverless Architecture:</b> Designed and implemented distributed serverless applications using AWS CDK, SST, Serverless framework, and Terraform using most AWS managed resources.
-This approach significantly reduced our operational burden and increased our speed and agility.
+<b>Serverless Architecture:</b> Designed and implemented distributed serverless applications using AWS CDK, SST, Serverless framework, and Terraform.
+This approach significantly reduced our operational burden, simplified compliance to security requirements, and increased our speed and agility.